Hi! I'm Amelia.

 I started waking up dreading work and wishing the day was already over.

-Yet by the time I finally got home, it felt numb and irritable after a day of being "on" - smiling and looking calm while being a pressure cooker of anxiety and unprocessed emotions on the inside.
+Yet by the time I finally got home, I felt numb and irritable after a day of being "on" - smiling and looking calm while being a pressure cooker of anxiety and unprocessed emotions on the inside.

 I lived for days off to relax - except recharging never actually happened because my to-do list was never ending.